 The death of my sister broke me in ways I did not know I could be broken.
-In a two and a half month span I experienced the happiest and saddest moments of my life, but in grieving Katie’s death I learned about my life.
+In a two and a half month span I experienced the happiest and saddest moments of my life, but in grieving Katie’s death I learned about life.
 I learned to appreciate what I had previously taken for granted.
-For each year my child ages, my sister does not.
+For each year my daughter ages, my sister does not.
 It is my constant reminder that life is for living.

 Katie lived her 23 years to their fullest capacity.
 She was all in, full tilt.
 I do my best to honor her memory by making the most of every day.
 I still have plenty of days I wish I could redo, but I have learned to seize moments and not lose my later.